Competitor monitoring

 2. Product and Service Comparison: Evaluating the quality, price point, and differentiation of your competitors’ offerings versus your own.

-3. SWOT Analysis: Identifying your competitors’ Strengths, Weaknesses, Opportunities, and Threats about your business.
+3. SWOT Analysis: Identifying your competitors’ Strengths, Weaknesses, Opportunities, and Threats to your business.

 4. Strategic Planning: Using the insights gained from the first three components to inform your strategic planning, such as identifying gaps in the market, developing new product ideas, and optimizing your marketing efforts.